-For the RCOI, IIJ conducted a supply chain survey of direct suppliers using the Conflict Minerals Reporting Template (CMRT) developed by Conflict-Free Sourcing Initiative (CFSI).
+For the RCOI, IIJ conducted a supply chain survey of direct suppliers using the Conflict Minerals Reporting Template (CMRT) developed by Responsible Minerals Initiative (RMI) (the name of the Initiative has changed since October 2017 from Conflict-Free Sourcing Initiative (CFSI) to Responsible Minerals Initiative (RMI)).
 IIJ surveyed all of its direct suppliers representing 100% of the products sold under our brand name.